 Grant-Writing Workshops (call 962-9164 or email ERichardson@fundforsantabarbara.org for details and to RSVP):

-Below are the Fund for Santa Barbara Application Guidelines and the schedule for the Spring 2013 Grant Cycle:
+Below are the Fund for Santa Barbara Application Packets for the Fall 2013 Grant Cycle in English and Spanish:

 For your convenience, the following links will take you to MS Word versions of the application.
 These versions may be downloaded and completed on your computer, but signed hard copies must be submitted by the deadline: